You can't see me: Super-Eddington growth hindering X-ray detection in high-z broad-line active galactic nuclei: Results

-We then repeat this analysis by adopting instead the BH masses and bolometric luminosities reported in \citetalias{Lupi2024}, allowing for the possibility of super-Eddington accretion.
+From this comparison, we see that, even without modifying the X-ray spectral slope according to the super-Eddington prescriptions, adopting a more conservative choice of $\Gamma \approx 2$ (instead of $\Gamma=1.7$ assumed in \citetalias{Maiolino2025}) for low-accretion-rate sources -- as predicted in Fig. \ref{fig:gamma} for a large opening angle, $\theta \rightarrow 90^\circ$ -- is sufficient to explain the X-ray non-detections with standard AGN spectra for at least a subset of spin values in $\sim 40 \%$ of sources.
+Only the sources exhibiting very high bolometric corrections appear clearly incompatible with our models when assuming the literature estimates for $\rm M_{BH}$ and $\rm L_{bol}$.
+We then repeated this analysis by adopting instead the BH masses and bolometric luminosities reported in \citetalias{Lupi2024}, allowing for the possibility of super-Eddington accretion.
 The results are shown in Fig.~\ref{fig:Kx_L24}.
-To remain consistent with the original analysis in \citetalias{Lupi2024}, we retrieve the values of $M_{\rm BH}$ and $f_{\rm Edd,thin}$ for the 10 highest-probability solutions among the 32,000 samples of the original MCMC run, and we report the range of values of $K_{\rm X}$ for different spins for the solution with the highest bolometric correction.
-We find that, based solely on the \citetalias{Lupi2024} estimates, for almost all systems, there exists a range of spin configurations that is compatible with the current lower limits and thus with the X-ray non-detections.
+To remain consistent with the original analysis in \citetalias{Lupi2024}, we retrieved the values of $M_{\rm BH}$ and $f_{\rm Edd,thin}$ for the ten highest-probability solutions among the 32,000 samples of the original MCMC run, and we report the range of values of $K_{\rm X}$ for different spins for the solution with the highest bolometric correction.
+We find that, based solely on the \citetalias{Lupi2024} estimates, the predicted range of bolometric corrections extends above the corresponding empirical lower limit for nearly all systems, implying that there exists a range of spin configurations that is compatible with the current X-ray non-detections.

 Only two sources in the sample show a range of $K_{\rm X}$ values that is entirely below the corresponding lower limit when using the \citetalias{Lupi2024} estimates for $M_{\rm BH}$ and the accretion rate.
 As discussed below, our subsequent analysis finds for these two sources a preference for higher $L_{\rm bol}$ values than in \citetalias{Lupi2024}, which naturally explains their non-detections.